Extending Git

 $ git pick <feature-branch>

-Calling git pick --help
+Calling git pick --help spawns man for a git-pick.7 manpage.
+Hence, you

 could for example generate one from Markdown with Pandoc and copy that into your

-local man search directory ~/.local/share/man/man7
+local man search directory ~/.local/share/man/man7.

 Git’s sub-command completion is implemented in a similar pragmatic way: simply

-provide a bash function _git_command_name()
+provide a bash function _git_command_name() that completes to whatever you

 like.
 Git already provides helper functions for typical situations, which is why

-we can complete branches for git pick
+we can complete branches for git pick simply with

 function _git_pick () {